Après-ski and non-skiers

 Please see the separate Restaurants page for more information about Val d’Isère’s restaurants.

-The ultra-modern sport and aquatic centre has lane swimming, rapids, a bubble area and water sprays as well as aqua aerobics classes in English.
+The ultra-modern sport and aquatic centre has space in the pool to just splash around as well as lane swimming, rapids, a bubble area, water sprays and aqua aerobics classes in English.
+It tends to be quiet in the morning, especially on sunny days when people prefer the slopes to the pool.
+Upstairs is a café with a toddlers’ soft-play area (free if you buy a drink).
 Also squash, table tennis and badminton.
-One visit to the pools is free when you show your ski pass, though there are supplements to pay for the spa (sauna, jacuzzi, steam bath, hydro-massage, etc.), climbing wall, and the gym overlooking the pool.
+Two visits to the pools are free when you show your ski pass, though there are supplements to pay for the spa (sauna, jacuzzi, steam bath, hydro-massage, etc.), climbing wall, and the gym overlooking the pool.

 MASSAGE AND PHYSIOTHERAPY